Quenq-Systems/app-market/README.md

 Before submitting, you must build and test your application using the official **[Reborn XP SDK](https://github.com/Quenq-Systems/reborn-xp-sdk)**.
 The SDK provides a complete workflow for developing and testing your app's full installation process, ensuring it will work correctly for end-users.

 ### Step 2: Prepare Your Assets
-You must prepare two or three key assets:
+You must prepare these key assets:

 1.  **App Bundle (`.zip`):** This is your application's code and assets.
 The zip bundle **must** contain your files at the root level. **Do not zip the parent folder.**
     *   **Example:** For a project in a folder named `my-game/`, you must open the folder, select all the files inside it (e.g., `app.js`, `index.html`), and create the zip file from those contents.